RaspAP/raspap-docs/docs/minwrite.md

 ```

 #### Disable services
-Several services are disabled here, including those related to logging such as `bootlogd.service`.
-In additon, `apt-daily` and several related services are disabled.

-In Linux, the system is able to update packages autonomously without an external command.
+Linux is able to update packages autonomously without an external command.
 This task is scheduled by the `apt-daily.service`, which triggers the system to start `apt` tasks and scan installed packages for available updates.
 If updates are found, the `apt-daily-upgrade.service` downloads and installs them without user intervention.

-Disable these services with the following:
+While useful for keeping your system updated, these are intensive processes in terms of disk I/O that we can safely disable and handle manually.

+Several services are disabled here, including `bootlogd.service`, `apt-daily` and several related services:

 ```
 sudo systemctl unmask bootlogd.service